 Neither a traditional confessional Bible College nor a School of Studies in Religion, CSU’s School of Theology draws upon the longstanding resources of the Christian tradition while also engaging dynamically and constructively with its contemporary contexts.
 As a result, its purpose is to acquaint students with the riches of the Christian tradition, whether as an integral part of formation for ministry or as part of the quest for purpose and meaning in life.

 The School has four Australian teaching sites and also an international campus in Hong Kong.
-On-campus classes are offered in Adelaide, Brisbane, Canberra, North Parramatta, and Hong Kong.
+On-campus classes are offered in Adelaide, Brisbane, Canberra, Sydney, and Hong Kong.
 Online delivery of subjects is available primarily through the Canberra campus of the School.

 The School offers a range of courses from the undergraduate Bachelor of Theology to postgraduate awards in theology, ministry, pastoral counselling, and ageing and pastoral studies.
 In each of these areas, students are able to progress to higher degrees by research: Doctor of Philosophy, Doctor of Ministry, or Master of Theology (Research).